 The New Normal has spawned unprecedented leadership challenges.
-Consider these statistics regarding strategy, focus, speed, and engagement:
+Consider these statistics regarding strategy, execution, speed, and engagement:

 - Only 33% of employees are engaged in their job and 51% are looking for a new job.

-One thing is certain.
-The timeless fundamentals of leadership are more important than ever, but step-change improvements in collaborative leadership practices are needed.
+While the timeless fundamentals of leadership are more important than ever, some step-change improvements in leadership practices are now essential.

-Working closely many exceptional leaders as a strategic advisor has helped me understand what those practices should be.
-I’ve condensed the critical core into The GEO Cardinal Rules™ ─ nine essential leadership practices for sustaining success.
+By working closely with many exceptional leaders, we’ve learned what those leadership practices should be.
+We’ve condensed the critical core into The GEO Cardinal Rules™ ─ nine proven practices for smarter solutions and superior results.
 Click here for an overview.

-These practices are now an integral part of a powerful strategic action system developed by my firm, GEO Group Strategic Services.
-The GEO System™ is a seamless set of principles, processes, and virtual tools.
-It helps leaders achieve faster, better strategy, focus, speed, and engagement with Click here for an overview.
+These leadership practices are an integral part of a powerful, comprehensive system that will help you thrive in the New Normal.
+The GEO System™ is a seamless set of principles, processes, and virtual tools that have been successfully applied by hundreds of leaders.
+Click here for an overview.

 If you’d like to learn more from us directly, Let’s Connect.